 - A few times and dates on which you’d like them to pick up and deliver your automobile.

 - Flatbed truck or trailer: This kind of truck can be rigid or articulated.
 As suggested by the name, its trailer is a flat bed with no roof or sides.
 Because of this, farm equipment can be easily loaded and carried.
-This kind of trailer/truck is not recommended for weather sensitive equipment.
-It is best used for heavy equipment which needs more space than provided by a closed trailer.
+This kind of trailer/truck is not recommended for weather-sensitive equipment.
+It is best used for heavy equipment, which needs more space than provided by a closed trailer.

-- Step Deck Trailers;
+- Step Deck Trailers for Delivery

-- Specialized Trailers;
+- Specialized Trailers for Delivery;